Best Screen Protectors for Galaxy S7

 Another wet installation option, the IQ Shield LiQuidSkin includes two screen protectors that IQ Shield claims each screen protector consists of four layers of protection.
 Cutting through the marketing buzzwords, these screen protectors feature a layer of TPU, will adhere well to your phone and should provide durable, transparent protection without yellowing over time.

 Installation requires you to spray the adhesive side of the screen with the included spray bottle, then squeegee out the excess and any bubbles then leave it to dry for a few hours.
-The benefits of a wet install over a dry install include crystal clear transparency, and you're able to adhere the protector around the curved edges better.
+The benefits of a wet install over a dry install include crystal clear transparency, and you're able to adhere the protector around the rounded screen edges better.
+Keep your screen protected with IQ Shield for just $8.

 Which screen protectors do you trust?